OneSignal/onesignal-go-api/docs/User.md

 `func (o *User) HasSubscriptions() bool`

 HasSubscriptions returns a boolean if a field has been set.

-### GetSubscriptionOptions

-`func (o *User) GetSubscriptionOptions() UserSubscriptionOptions`

-GetSubscriptionOptions returns the SubscriptionOptions field if non-nil, zero value otherwise.

-### GetSubscriptionOptionsOk

-`func (o *User) GetSubscriptionOptionsOk() (*UserSubscriptionOptions, bool)`

-GetSubscriptionOptionsOk returns a tuple with the SubscriptionOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionOptions

-`func (o *User) SetSubscriptionOptions(v UserSubscriptionOptions)`

-SetSubscriptionOptions sets SubscriptionOptions field to given value.

-### HasSubscriptionOptions

-`func (o *User) HasSubscriptionOptions() bool`

-HasSubscriptionOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)